dnannsum

 • strideOut: index increment for out.

-The N and stride parameters determine which elements are accessed at runtime.
-For example, to compute the sum of every other element in x,
+The N and stride parameters determine which elements in the strided array are accessed at runtime.
+For example, to compute the sum of every other element in the strided array,

 var Float64Array = require( '@stdlib/array/float64' );